dylmye/aws-python-youtube-pubsub-to-discord-webhook/README.md

 * 5 minutes of your time

 Follow YouTube's guide [here](https://developers.google.com/youtube/v3/guides/push_notifications).
 In this case, the callback server is this lambda.
 The Callback URL is the same as the one from the deploy output above.
+PubSub is now called WebSub, and you can find a bunch of WebSub hubs online (these links are not endorsements, just a few examples):

+* [WebSubHub.com](https://websubhub.com/) - free, max subscription period is 10 days
+* [Superfeedr](https://superfeedr.com) - unmaintained, free for < 8 subscriptions then $1/8 requests, no max subscription period
+* [Google PubSubHubbub Hub](https://pubsubhubbub.appspot.com/) - unmaintained, no permanent subscriptions

 ### Local development